valterUo/demo-system-backend/README.md

 # demo-system-backend

+First, install the dependencies with a command

+### `npm install`

-You can run this program with a command
+Then you can run this program with a command

 ### `npm start`